-Culver City Unified School District Culver City Unified School District Under jurisdiction of the City of Culver City Project site addresses unknown Contacted CCUSD in February 2023 to inquire about any redevelopment plans in anticipation of new MS4 permit compliance guidance.
+Project Name Project Contact(s) Municipality and Street Address Watershed Coordinators' Engagement with Project Status Culver City Unified School District Culver City Unified School District Under jurisdiction of the City of Culver City Project site addresses unknown Contacted CCUSD in February 2023 to inquire about any redevelopment plans in anticipation of new MS4 permit compliance guidance.
 CCUSD asked whether SCWP would fund the replacement of turf with native plants.
 Watershed coordinators provided information about funding eligibility and types.
 Project developers have not indicated whether they plan to apply for funding at this time.
 Los Angeles Unified School District ('LAUSD') Braddock Elementary School LAUSD Under Jurisdiction of Los Angeles Unified School District Have been in regular communication with Braddock Elementary School, Los Angeles Unified School District, and LASAN to discuss stormwater infrastructure plans.
 A landscape architect has drafted plans to install rain gardens, soccer field with underground cisterns.
 The applicant is interested in SCWP funding through the Infrastructure Program to complete the mostly-funded project.
-Project developers have not confirmed when they plan to apply for funding.
+Project developers have not confirmed when they plan to apply for funding as they discuss LAUSD support.
 Culver Blvd.
 Median Project City of Los Angeles (L.A.
-SAN) Del Rey Neighborhood Council Under jurisdiction of the City of Los Angeles Have been in communication with the Del Rey Neighborhood Council since January 2023 about the L.A. side of the Culver Blvd. median that include stormwater infrastructure similar to what has been done on the City of Culver City side of the median.
-Project developers are interested and are in the process of talking with the City of L.A. to explore the priority and feasibility of this project.
-90 Freeway Median Project Del Rey Neighborhood Council Under the jurisdiction of Caltrans Have been in communication since Oct.
-2022 to incorporate stormwater features into an existing beautification project concept.
-Project developers are interested in pursuing funding but are working to understand Caltrans priorities for this area.
+SAN) Del Rey Neighborhood Council Under jurisdiction of the City of Los Angeles Have been in consistent communication with the Del Rey Neighborhood Council since regarding the L.A. side of the Culver Blvd. median that includes stormwater infrastructure similar to what has been done on the City of Culver City side of the median.
+Project developers are interested in applying for TRP funding and are in-progress of obtaining MOUs.
+90 Freeway Median Project Del Rey Neighborhood Council Under the jurisdiction of Caltrans Have been in consistent communication with the Del Rey Neighborhood Council on current project leads.
+Provided SCWP information and resources.
+Project developers are interested in applying for TRP funding and are in-progress of obtaining MOUs.
+Western Gage Green Alleys Project LA Neighborhood Initiative (LANI) Under jurisdiction of the City of Los Angeles Have been in regular communication with LANI project leads.
+We have assisted with LOS and provided feedback and resources on the application process.
+Project developers are interested in applying for TRP funding and are in process of obtaining LOS.